 The Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was enacted on March 27, 2020 in the United States.
 Among the provisions contained in the CARES Act was the creation of the Paycheck Protection Program that provides for Small Business Administration ("SBA") Section 7(a) loans for qualified small businesses.
-In general, the loan could be forgiven as long as the funds were used for payroll related expenses as well as rent and utilities paid during the twenty-four-week period from the date of the loan and as long as certain headcount and salary/wage levels were maintained.
-On April 10, 2020, the Company was informed by its lender, Midwest BankCentre (the "Bank"), that the Bank received approval from the SBA's Paycheck Protection Program ("PPP Loan").
+In general, the loan could be forgiven as long as the funds were used for payroll related expenses as well as rent and utilities paid during the twenty-four week period from the date of the loan and as long as certain headcount and salary/wage levels were maintained.
+On April 10, 2020, the Company was informed by its lender, Midwest BankCentre (the "Bank"), that the Bank received approval from the SBA to fund the Company's request for a loan under the SBA's Paycheck Protection Program ("PPP Loan").
 Per the terms of the PPP Loan, the Company received total proceeds of approximately \$2.2 million from the Bank on April 20, 2020.
 In accordance with the loan forgiveness requirements of the CARES Act, the Company used the full proceeds from the PPP Loan primarily for payroll costs, rent and utilities.
-In March 2021, the Company applied for loan forgiveness and in June 2021, full loan forgiveness was granted by the SBA.
+In March 2021, the Company applied for loan forgiveness and in June 2021 full loan forgiveness was granted by the SBA.
 The Company recognized a net gain from debt extinguishment of approximately \$2.2 million.